kmilligan/chessn00b/README.md

 A simplistic JavaScript chess engine (plus display board).

-Mostly a "just to see if I can" project.
+Mostly a "just to see if I can" / "interesting challenge" project.

 Usage
 -----